veit/python-basics-tutorial/docs/save-data/delete-data.rst

 Delete data
 ===========

 #.
-Delete all books from an author
+Delete all books in a specific language:

    .. literalinclude:: delete_data.py
       :language: python